anges244/node-revue/README.md

 # node-revue

-A node.js module to import subscribers to Revue
+An unofficial node.js module to import subscribers to Revue

 ## Installation